A Step-by-Step Guide to Safely Relocating Your Pets to South Africa

-Regulations for Importing Pets to South Africa
+Key Requirements for Importing Pets to South Africa

 Attention: This information is to be used as general guidelines and may not be updated to meet the current requirements.
 Before you travel, be sure to contact the appropriate authorities for your destination country.

-Each pet shall be identified by means of a microchip.
-No other form of identification is acceptable.The microchip used should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
+Microchip: Each pet must be identified by a microchip that complies with ISO Standard 11784 or Annex A to ISO Standard 11785.
 South Africa currently accepts AVID 9 and AVID 10 in addition to ISO.
 The microchip must be implanted before the rabies vaccine is administered.

-Pets should have a valid rabies vaccination no more than one year old but older than 30 days.
+Rabies Vaccine: Pets should have a valid rabies vaccination no more than one year old but older than 30 days.

-No quarantine is required for pets arriving from the United States.
+No Quarantine: No quarantine is required for pets arriving from the United States.

 Making the Move Easier: Preparing Your Pets for Travel